Before you read this, can you do me a favour? Please take a big, deep breath. Hold that precious air for a few seconds. OK, exhale. Ahhhh.

 But food is magical alchemy.
 The plants and animals and fungus are co-created by the four elements of earth, water, wind, and fire.
 Breathing connects you to the wind element, drinking water connects you to the water element, but it is food that grounds you in all four.
 Food also connects us powerfully, compellingly, viscerally, to other species.

 On our panel, I zoomed in on one aspect of the industrial food system that makes a large contribution to climate change (18% of greenhouse gas emissions): intensive animal production, AKA factory farming.
-The US Pew Commission reportdefines Industrial Animal Production as encompassing all aspects of breeding, feeding, raising, and processing animals or their products for human consumption.
-“Producers rely on high-throughput production to grow thousands of animals of one species and for one purpose,” (such as pigs, layer hens (for eggs) vs. broiler chickens (for meat), beef vs. dairy cattle, and turkeys).
+The US Pew Commission report defines Industrial Animal Production as encompassing all aspects of breeding, feeding, raising, and processing animals or their products for human consumption.
+It notes, “producers rely on high-throughput production to grow thousands of animals of one species and for one purpose.”
+For example, layer hens (for eggs) vs. broiler chickens (for meat) and beef vs. dairy cattle.

 My take home message from the panel: We must stop letting Big Corporations make their obscene profits based on the suffering of unseen others.